hossainamzad/JavaScript_Gladiator/README.md

 * a `name`
 * a `weapon` (one of Spear, Club, Trident)

 Run this code in the Chrome Devtools console to check that your Gladiator class is doing what the instructions are asking for.
-Make sure you're refreshing the page frequently...
+Make sure you're saving your files and refreshing the page...

 ```js
 const max = new Gladiator('Maximus','Trident');